smartplaylist/smartplaylist-backend/docs/dev_blog.md

 # Smartplaylist dev log

+## 2023-11-04

+* Updated `dev/setup_local_environment.sh` file for running a full environment locally.
+* Updated `README.md` with instructions for running a full environment locally.
+* Configured certbot to update SSL certificate automatically for production, described in <https://github.com/jkulak/smartplaylist-reverseproxy>.
+Setup from 2023-05-22 was not working.

+## 2023-11-03

+* I am describing the development process to make it easier to come back after breaks.

 ## 2023-05-24

 * I have created a mock Spotify API to test if it respects `Retry-After` header in `429` reponses and the results were positive.
 Spotipy (using Requests) is waiting before the next request the number of seconds returned in the `Retry-After` header.